Kira-Legacy/resources-for-learning/README.md

 ### Version control using git and GitHub

 Steps to using the command line to commit on a github repository.
+#### Creating Local Repostitory

-      - git init
+      1. git init
-      - git add file_to_be_added
+      2. git add example1.example1 example2.example2
-      - git commit -m "Commit_message"
+      3. git commit -m "Your commit message here"
       - git status --> to check the status
       - git log --> to get information about recent commits made.
       - git diff filename --> check the difference of a file from the original version
       - git checkout filename --> rollback a file to it's last version

+  #### Creating Remote Repostirory (On Github or others)
+      1. git remote add origin github_repository_url
+      2. git branch -M main --> Change the deafult branch to main ( the code is going to be pushed here)
+      3. git push -u origin main --> Push the code

 ### APIs
 - https://www.bored-api.appbrewery.com/endpoint?query=value&query2=value2. bored-api.appbrewery.com ---> base URL   endpoint ---> endpoint  ?query=value&query2=value2 ---> query